owlchester/kanka-docs/docs/entries/property-kits.md

 With the property kit created, it's time to test it out.
 Go to your campaign's [locations](/features/entries/locations), and create a start creating a new one.

-In the new location's **Properties** tab, click on the **Property Set** option to list your campaign's property kits.
+In the new location's **Properties** tab, click on the **Property Kit** option to list your campaign's property kits.
 This list also includes [character sheets](/plugins/character-sheets) from the [plugins library](/plugins/plugins).
 Select our example **City** property kit.

 This does not add the new properties _yet_, as property kits are only applied when the entry is being saved.
 Save your new location, and you should see it's properties going to the new location's properties subpage.

 ## Resyncing properties from a property kit

 When you add a new or change and existing property to a template, it does not automatically change on all entries that have the property kit applied.
-You need to manually re-apply the template.
+You need to manually re-apply the kit.
 Luckily, you can do this with the [bulk](/advanced/bulk) features.

 ## Nested kits